CoqHott/DICoq/README.md

 Dependent Interoperability for Coq

 The repository contains the companion code of the publication Partial Type Equivalences for Verified Dependent Interoperability (ICFP'16).

+(The main branch is now for the JFP version)

 To compile: